j34sy/configgenerator/README.md

 # Small command-line tool to generate CISCO Router and Switch configs from a network YAML file

+## DUE TO OTHER PROJECT CURRENTLY BEING ON BREAK, FOR IPV6 ONLY /64 SUBNETS ARE ALLOWED

 ## Idea
 - Command-line tool to generate configs
     - Hostname